What Is an SOP (and How Do You Write One)? | Wrike

 3. Encourage participation

-Here’s the good news: Just because you were tasked to draft the SOP and map out processes doesn’t mean you have to be the expert at every stage in the process and know all of the ins and outs.
-Unless you’re heavily involved in the process, there’s a good chance you won’t have a level of detailed knowledge to support every SOP you work on, and that’s okay.
+Here’s the good news: just because you were tasked to draft the SOP and map out processes doesn’t mean you have to be the expert at every stage in the process and know all of the ins and outs.
+Unless you’re heavily involved in the process, there’s a good chance you won’t have a level of detailed knowledge to support every SOP you work on, and that’s OK.

 Instead, encourage participation and consult the experts – those people who have their “boots on the ground” with that process every day.
 Subject matter experts (SMEs) and those who perform the work but aren’t experts yet are your best source of understanding the tasks at hand and how to achieve them.
 The more perspectives you can incorporate, the stronger your process will be, as it will cover many angles and ways of thinking.